MehtaHitanshi/MehtaHitanshi/README.md

 - 👋 Hi, I’m @MehtaHitanshi
-- 👀 I’m interested in Web Designing
+- 👀 I’m Web Designer.
 - 🌱 I’m currently learning Javascript,JQuery.
 <!---
 MehtaHitanshi/MehtaHitanshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.